-There are several types of different Media that we can use in our Aquaponics system
+There are several types of different Media that we can use in our aquaponics system.

 First of all, there is gravel, for the size of the particles it's preferable to use gravel which are 16 mm or 20 mm, there are a few disadvantages to use different sizes.
-If the media is much smaller then there will be not enough space for a good aeration and oxygenation of the Grow bed.
-If the Media is much larger, our surface of planting of vegetables will be significantly reduced, so it will be much more complicated to design our Aquaponics system.
-Secondly, we have the choice often used in Hydroponics of Expanded clay pebbles.
-We must be very careful with regard to the use of Grave/Rock as they often have high mineral (e.g Limestone) and pH levels that can prevent the uptake of nutrients by the plants and be harmful to the fish.
+If the media is much smaller then there will be not enough space for a good aeration and oxygenation of the grow bed.
+If the media is much larger, our surface of planting of vegetables will be significantly reduced, so it will be much more complicated to design our aquaponics system.

+Secondly, we have the choice often used in hydroponics of expanded clay pebbles.
+We must be very careful with regard to the use of grave/rock as they often have high mineral and pH levels that can prevent the uptake of nutrients by the plants and be harmful to the system.

-Media easily available for our Aquaponics System:
+Media easily available for our aquaponics system.

 Types of rock available locally for us: River stones, shale, slag and many others.
-One disadvantage is rock or gravel media is very heavy and we must think about this when designing our Aquaponics system and plan to have sufficient support for our Grow Beds.
+One disadvantage is rock or gravel media is very heavy and we must think about this when designing our aquaponics system and plan to have sufficient support for our grow beds.
 The benefits of rock media however are that it is readily available and generally very inexpensive.

 The balls of expanded clay are extremely light, neutral pH and are sold in large bags.
 This makes them practical to transport, store and use.
-Also Expanded Clay Pebbles are often seen as Expensive compared to Rock but for Indoor Aquaponics the Expanded Clay is still cheap with the cost only being slightly more for such a small amount needed.
+Also expanded clay pebbles are often seen as expensive compared to rock but for Indoor aquaponics the expanded clay is still cheap with the cost only being slightly more for such a small amount needed.

 2.5.
-What plants can be used ?
+What plants can be used?9

-It seems that most of the herbs and vegetables adapt well to Aquaponics.
+It seems that most of the herbs and vegetables adapt well to aquaponics.
 Of course, some plants will not work as well as with other methods.
-Grow Beds with gravel or clay balls seem to be the most effective for the cultivation of a wide range of plants.
+Grow beds with gravel or clay balls seem to be the most effective for the cultivation of a wide range of plants.

 2.5.1.
-Vegetable roots and Aquaponics ?
+Vegetable roots and aquaponics?

-Although you probably would prefer your better potatoes to be grown in the ground, they can grow successfully by the use of Aquaponics.
-The carrots are another vegetable whose culture is possible in
+Although you probably would prefer your better potatoes to be grown in the ground, they can grow successfully by the use of aquaponics.
+The carrots are another vegetable whose culture is possible in a grow bed with the use of aquaponics.
+These vegetables require alterations to the simple methods shown but it is possible to grow them with the correct system and consistent temperature/sunlight.

 2.5.2.
-Deficiencies within Plants ?
+Deficiencies within Plants?

 As with all gardens, deficiencies in plants are going to occur, but in general these can be treated very simply.
-Algae extract is an excellent way to compensate for the shortcomings of all minerals that may be lacking in an Aquaponics system.
+Algae extract is an excellent way to compensate for the shortcomings of all minerals that may be lacking in an aquaponics system.
 Extract of algae exists in many different forms and it is important to take care not to use harmful additives, because everything that is added into the system will be forwarded to the fish, bacteria, plants and ultimately to the consumer.
 It is also possible to use powdered minerals.
 There are a number of them on the market, but again it is wise to pay attention to their ingredients if they were not used before as this could upset the system.
 The best way to combat deficiencies is to use a good quality fish feed.
 What makes good food for fish is the quality of the bi-product composition, this means that there is a lot of minerals and trace elements in good fish food.